- Brake Mean Effective Pressure -

 By regulation, CUP engines have a maximum displacement of 358 CI (5.87 L).
 They must use a cast-iron 90° V8 block with a 4.500 inch bore spacing and a 90° steel crankshaft.
-A typical configuration has a 4.185" bore with a 3.25" stroke and a 6.20" conrod (R/S = 1.91).
-The cylinder heads are similarly purpose-designed and highly-developed, but limited to two valves per cylinder, specific valve angles, specific port floor heights, etc..
+The cylinder heads are purpose-designed and highly-developed, limited to two valves per cylinder, specific valve angles, specific port floor heights, etc..
 The valves are operated by a single, block-mounted, flat-tappet camshaft (that's right, still no rollers as of 2014; switching to roller cam followers for the 2015 season) and a pushrod / rocker-arm / coil-spring valvetrain.
 It is further hobbled by the requirement for a single four-barrel carburetor (until 2011) and now (2012 on), by a 4-barrel-carburetor-like throttle body and individial runner EFI.
 Electronically-controlled ignition is allowed (as of 2012), and there are minimum weight requirements for the conrods and pistons.
 More details on these engines can be found HERE.)

-How does it perform?
-At the end of the 2014 season, the engines from one major NASCAR engine manufacturer were producing in the neighborhood of 880 HP at 9000 RPM, and they operate at a max race rpm in the vicinity of 9400 rpm.
-That max rpm is controlled by a NASCAR rule that specifies the final drive ratio at each track (the "gear rule").
-If it were not for the gear rule, these engines would be operating at well over 10,000 rpm at the race track..
+How do these CUP engines perform?
+At the end of the 2014 season, the engines from one major NASCAR engine manufacturer were producing in the neighborhood of 880 HP at about 9000 RPM, and they operate at a max race rpm in the vicinity of 9400 rpm.

 Consider the fact that, to produce 880 HP at 9000 RPM, requires 513 lb-ft of torque, for a peak-power BMEP of nearly 216 PSI (14.92 bar, torque ratio of 1.43).
 Peak torque for that same engine was typically about 535 lb-ft at 7800 RPM, for a peak BMEP of over 226 psi (15.6 bar, torque ratio of 1.50).